Have A Plan

 - 15.8% of Americans are considered extremely poor.
 25% of children in the public school system are on food support.
 48 Million people live on food stamps.
 Childhood poverty costs the United States $1.03 trillion per year.

 - Depending on election season, roughly 70% of the American public has disenfranchised itself from voting.
 Meaning, a President gets the buy-in from roughly only 16% of the population.
-Do not confound the opinion of any President with the opinion of the American people.
+Do not confound any President’s opinion with the American people’s opinion.

 - US national debt at $23 Trillion exceeds our GDP.